Toronto van attack suspect due in court on Tuesday

 Minassian, who was not previously known to authorities, attended a high school program where one classmate remembered him as “absolutely harmless.”

-People left flowers at a makeshift memorial, which grew as commuters returned to work Tuesday morning.
-Blank white posters left against a stone wall were covered with messages.

-The officer who apprehended Minassian was praised for making a peaceful arrest eve as the suspect shouted “Kill me” and claimed to have a gun.
+The officer who apprehended Minassian was praised for making a peaceful arrest even as the suspect shouted “Kill me” and claimed to have a gun.

-Prime Minister Justin Trudeau, who called the incident a “tragic and senseless attack,” was to speak to reporters at 8:25 a.m.
-EDT (1225 GMT) in Ottawa.

 The attack shook the usually peaceful streets of Toronto, a multicultural city with a population of 2.8 million.
 The city recorded 61 murders last year.